jacek-kozakowski/spring-boot-note-sharing/README.md

 ```

 You can get your app passwords [here](https://myaccount.google.com/apppasswords).
 You have to have 2FA enabled.

+You can get your OpenAI API key [here](https://platform.openai.com/account/api-keys).
+The app will still work without it, but you won't be able to use AI services.

 3. Run the full stack
 ```bash